bcallanan/springRestSecurity/README.md

     - Filter authorization: validate what a method can receive thru it's parameters and what the invoker can receive back from the method post logic execution.

+####Invocation athorization
+There are many annotation options with method level security, while the main two options are likely to handle 95% of the requirements:

+    - @PreAuthorize - pre auth means the methods authorization is examined before it is executed.
+    - @PostAuthorize - post auth means the methods authorization is examined after it is executed.
+      Like being able to get the result.
+Limited use of this type of method security annotation IMO.

+####Filter authorization

+     - @PreFilter - pre means the methods authorization is examined before it is executed.
+Apparently here the params should be of type Collection interface...List/Set etc
+     		@preFilter( "filterObject.contactName != 'test'"
+     		public List< COntact> SaveContactInquiryDetails( @RequestBody List<Contact> contacts ) {
+     		   // Business Ligic
+     		   Return contacts;
+     		}
+       This method will avoid processing any contact in the list where the contactName = test.
+I'm not sure the usefulness here.
+My .02!

+    - @PostFilterAuthorize - same deal, Limited use of this type of method security annotation IMO.
+Even more so given the functionality this api provides